 Individual therapy: Patients across all units meet with a therapist on a one-on-one basis for individual therapy sessions at a minimum of once per week.
 However, on some units, patients receive a minimum of two individual sessions per week.
 If needed, additional sessions can be added for any unit at any time.

 Group therapy: Group therapy sessions are a major aspect of treatment here at Detroit Behavioral Institute – Capstone Academy, and patients on all of our units engage in a minimum of four group sessions per week, however some units engage in more sessions than others.
 Group therapy sessions include process groups, psycho-educational groups, and social living skills groups.
 Our staff utilizes the “Thinking for Change” curriculum, which focuses on prosocial skills, emotional regulation, and self-expression.
-In addition to these groups, problem-solving groups are held on a daily basis, and some youth attend additional weekly substance abuse groups, as determined by their individual treatment plans.
+In addition to these groups, problem-solving groups are held on a daily basis.

 Family therapy: Family involvement is extremely important for the overall success of a child’s treatment, which is why we implement family therapy sessions as part of the therapeutic process.
 The frequency of such sessions varies between units, but typically occurs either once each week or once every two weeks.